BigWingBeat/better_log4j_config/README.md

 Better Log4j Config is compatible with every version of Minecraft that is supported by the Quilt and Fabric mod loaders - so 1.14 onwards.
 The Forge mod loader already has built-in functionality to reconfigure Log4j, so there are no plans to port the mod to it.

+## Reporting Issues

+If for any reason the mod isn't working, please [open an issue](https://github.com/Pixelstormer/better_log4j_config/issues/new) so it can be fixed.
+Remember to include the versions of both Minecraft and the mod loader you're using, as well as any other mods you have installed, and also a copy of the log file.
+(Hint: You can add `-Dlog4j2.debug=true` as a command-line argument to Minecraft to produce substantially more verbose logs.)

 ## License

 Better Log4j Config is licensed under the [Apache 2.0 license](./LICENSE).